 Jindal, however, attributed Romney's loss to a lack of "a specific vision that connected with the American people."

 "His campaign was largely about his biography and his experience," Jindal said.
 "But time and time again, biography and experience is not enough to win an election.
 You have to have a vision, you have to connect your policies to the aspirations of the American people.
 I don't think the campaign did that and as a result, this became a contest between personalities and — you know what? — Chicago won that."

 Romney cast his loss in a different light, at least in a phone call with top donors Wednesday.
 He asserted that Obama won re-election because of the "gifts" the president had already provided to blacks, Hispanics and young voters and because of the president's effort to paint Romney as anti-immigrant.

 "The president's campaign, if you will, focused on giving targeted groups a big gift," Romney said, citing immigration proposals aimed at Hispanics and free contraception coverage that appealed to young women.
-"He made a big effort on small things."14 comments on this story
+"He made a big effort on small things."

 White House press secretary Jay Carney disputed Romney's assessment, telling reporters traveling with Obama aboard Air Force One that policies allowing more young people to go to college or stay on their parents' health plans are good for all Americans and the economy as a whole.